ignopeverell/site-test/index.md

   caption: "MimbleWimble in Grin"
 ---

-Grin is experimental and unproven technology, use at your own risk {: .notice--warning}
+Grin is still in test mode, the release is planned for early 2019 {: .notice--warning}

 ### Grin exists to open electronic transactions to all, without censorship or restrictions.